Summertime. When the living is easy. Or so the famous George Gershwin song goes.

 Once it gets really hot in the summer, it seems like no one wants to do anything.
 Even celebrate summer.

 Time to head to find some water to cool off in.
-Celebrating a summer with kids doesn’t seem complete with out a couple of trips to the local pool.
+Celebrating a summer with kids wouldn’t be complete with out a couple of trips to the local pool.
 I grew up kicking off summer each year at a classmate’s pool.
 It was always the location of our end of the year summer parties.

 No pool in your area?
 You could also set up your own sprinkler in your backyard.
 This is one of my favorites for the littles to enjoy (affiliate).
 The spray seems just perfect for most littles – not too hard and not too light.